supertyd/FlexTrack/README.md

 We have also experimented with heterogeneous MoE for low-level tasks; please refer to the [MoCE-IR](https://github.com/eduardzamfir/MoCE-IR) and [paper](https://arxiv.org/abs/2411.18466).

-The code is coming... very, very soon! 😊
+The code is coming soon! 😊